johnsonchmatc/madisoncollege_ruby_on_rails/syllabus.md

 * Ten percent of the points will be taken off for each day that the assignment is late.
 * Assignments will NOT be accepted if they are more than 10 DAYS late.
 * Assignments will NOT be accepted after the START of the class period in which the final exam is administered.
-* Assignments are NOT accepted after the instructor goes over the answers to the assignment in class.
+* Assignments are NOT accepted after I go over the answers to the assignment in class.
 * There is no make-up of tests or other scheduled, graded classroom activities.
 * It is the responsibility of the student to make up any missed work and/or pick up any missed materials.
 Missing a class is NOT an excuse for failure to hand in work due.
 * There is no extension of assignment due dates without prior notification of circumstance.
 All work that is to be graded must be accomplished by your own effort.

 **Grades Posted in Blackboard: ** All assignment grades are posted in Blackboard.
-Your instructor needs to manually grade the assignments.
+I need to manually grade the assignments.
 Sometimes this happens very quickly and sometimes it takes a week.
 When you've posted a quiz or lab answers, it will show up in the gradebook as a green box with a white ! in it.
-This means that your instructor has received your work, but has not graded it yet.
-Discussion boards show up in the gradebook as a green box with a white ! in it until your instructor has graded the assignment, then it will have a score in it.
+This means that I have received your work, but has not graded it yet.
+Discussion boards show up in the gradebook as a green box with a white ! in it until I have graded the assignment, then it will have a score in it.

 ### **Evaluation**